shawwwn/vue-draggable-calendar/README.md

 # vue-draggable-calendar
-A draggable calendar I made when learning VueJS
+A [when2meet](https://www.when2meet.com/)-like calendar made with Vue.

 ![Demo](demo.gif)